 Katja Bühler has many years of experience in developing innovation and research strategies and in leading their implementation as international basic and applied research projects in close cooperation with industry and science at international level.
 Her scientific roots are to be found in reliable computing and numerics, geometry processing and visualization.
 Since 2003, she and her team have been dedicated to the development of highly efficient methods to provide access to the information encoded in (biomedical) images and big data in life sciences.
 Her interdisciplinary group covers deep expertise in image analysis, artificial intelligence and classical machine learning, high-performance computing, data mining, visualization and human-computer interaction to create novel intelligent visual computing solutions for medicine, life sciences and, since recently, also manufacturing.
 The group’s research results are continuously awarded various scientific prizes and led to several international patents with a strong focus on AI.
 The highly successful software resulting from the group’s research helps for example radiologists to cope with multi-modal images and diagnostic tasks in their daily clinical routine, allow neuroscientists and cancer biologists to gain insight into highly heterogeneous, high dimensional data and support the optimization of manufacturing processes.

 Lectures & Panel Discussions

 Outside of academia Katja Bühler is a sought-after expert in the field of visual computing, image informatics, artificial intelligence and data science for neurosciences.
 She regularly participates as invited speaker in panel discussions, events and conferences on these topics e.g. at Forum Alpbach, the WKO Conference on Artificial Intelligence, the VIP Night on Deep Learning & AI, the Brainstorms Festival, and the AICI Forum Villach (Artificial Intelligence in Clinical Imaging).
 She regularly gives interviews on these topics, most recently her research work on AI was featured in the newspaper Der Standard as well as in the magazine Report+.
-Katja Bühler was keynote speaker at the AICI Forum Villach (Artificial Intelligence in Clinical Imaging) in 2019 as well as a panel speaker at the Brainstorms Festival in 2019.

 On March 3, 2020, Katja Bühler, head of our Biomedical Image Informatics Group, was awarded with the renowned TU Women's Prize.